 - Evaluation Criteria

-- The supervisor is expected to develop standards for the particular position and may consult with the employee in that process.
+- The supervisor is expected to develop standards for each position and may consult with the employee in that process.
 Performance appraisals will be based only on lawful, job-related, and non-discriminatory criteria.

-- Supervisors should utilize the standard performance evaluation review form provided by HR to evaluate employees.
-To download this form, refer to section VI. of this policy.
+- Supervisors should utilize the standard performance evaluation review form provided by Human Resources to evaluate employees.